Ali-Forootani/Language_Identification/README.md

 ### Data

-The code expects two CSV files: `train.csv` and `Language Detection.csv`, which contain the training and testing data, respectively.
+The code expects two CSV files: `train.csv` and `Language Detection.csv`, which contain the training datasets.

 ### Preprocessing